sushi133/NanoString-RNAseq-crosswalk-project/README.md

 ## Objective:

-This code evaluates the accuracy of prediction models for transforming data from one platform (Platform 1) to another (Platform 2) based on genomic counts.
+This code evaluates the accuracy of prediction models for transforming data from one platform (Platform 1) to another (Platform 2) based on gene expression counts.